nmshd/documentation/_includes/scenarios/integrate/share-own-attribute-to-peer.md

 {% include copy-notice description="Save the `id` of the Request so that you can refer to it in the next step." %}

-All details on how to send a Request via a RelationshipTemplate and how to receive it in general can be found in the [Requests over Templates]({% link _docs_integrate/requests-over-templates.md %}) guide.
+All details on how to send and receive a Request via a RelationshipTemplate in general can be found in the [Requests over Templates]({% link _docs_integrate/requests-over-templates.md %}) guide.

-It is also possible that the Sender uses a RelationshipTemplate to send a Request to the Recipient if an active Relationship already exists between them.
-To do this, proceed as just described, but insert the [Request for sharing Attributes]({% link _docs_integrate/share-own-attribute-to-peer.md %}#request-for-sharing-attributes) into the `onExistingRelationship` property of the [RelationshipTemplateContent]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplatecontent) contained in the `content` property of the [RelationshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate).
+It is also possible for the Sender to use a RelationshipTemplate to send a Request to the Recipient if there is already an active Relationship between them.
+To do this, proceed as just described, but insert the [Request for sharing Attributes]({% link _docs_integrate/share-own-attribute-to-peer.md %}#request-for-sharing-attributes) into the `onExistingRelationship` property of the [RelationshipTemplateContent]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplatecontent), which is contained in the `content` property of the [RelationshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate).
 {: .notice--info}

 ### Request over Message

 We will now look at the case in which a [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) already exists between the Sender and the Recipient.
-In this case, the Sender has the opportunity to send a Request to the Recipient over a [Message]({% link _docs_integrate/data-model-overview.md %}#message).
-To do this, the Sender must first create an outgoing Request locally, which is based on the [Request for sharing Attributes]({% link _docs_integrate/share-own-attribute-to-peer.md %}#request-for-sharing-attributes) described above.
-The Sender must then send a [Message]({% link _docs_integrate/data-model-overview.md %}#message) to the Recipient which contains the created outgoing Request in its `content` property.
-After the Message was sent, the Recipient needs to synchronize the updates of the Backbone in order to receive the Message.
-This causes, that the Recipient receives also the underlying [Request for sharing Attributes]({% link _docs_integrate/share-own-attribute-to-peer.md %}#request-for-sharing-attributes) of the Message as a new incoming Request.
-The Recipient can fetch this Request and read its `id` from the result of the response:
+In this case, the Sender has the option of sending a Request to the Recipient over a [Message]({% link _docs_integrate/data-model-overview.md %}#message).
+To do this, the Sender must first create an outgoing Request locally that is based on the [Request for sharing Attributes]({% link _docs_integrate/share-own-attribute-to-peer.md %}#request-for-sharing-attributes) described above.
+The Sender must then send a [Message]({% link _docs_integrate/data-model-overview.md %}#message) to the Recipient that contains the created outgoing Request in its `content` property.
+After the Message is sent, the Recipient needs to synchronize the updates of the Backbone in order to receive the Message.
+This causes the Recipient to also receive the underlying [Request for sharing Attributes]({% link _docs_integrate/share-own-attribute-to-peer.md %}#request-for-sharing-attributes) of the Message as a new incoming Request.
+The Recipient can retrieve this Request and read its `id` from the result of the response:

 | Property | Value               |
 | -------- | ------------------- |